dgamell/Sched/README.txt

 Req.
 D:

 	- In the root directory of the project will be a javadoc folder.
 Access index.html to begin browsing.
 The lambda expressions are mentioned in the comments where they occurred.
+Namely in /sched/javadoc/Controllers/SchedController.html and in /sched/javadoc/Main/Contact.html etc.